Town Council Members

 Comments

-A resident of Frisco for 33 years, I am a passionate, active citizen and business owner.
-I will champion the issues that matter most.
-Housing, short term rentals, infrastructure, sustainable smart design, support the arts and remain a diligent force to protect our town from wildfire.
-If the good people of Frisco see fit to elect me, it would be my honor to fervently serve their needs.
+A resident of Frisco since 1987, I am a passionate, active citizen and business owner.
+I champion the issues that matter most to the local community, including housing, short term rentals, infrastructure, sustainable smart design, supporting the arts, and remaining diligent about protecting our community from wildfire.
+It has been my honor to fervently serve the needs of the Frisco community.

 Tel: 970-389-5304